 Information technology (IT) helpdesk/support technicians set up computer and other IT equipment and help prevent, identify and fix problems with IT hardware and software.

 Yes.
-Out ICT programmes require you to bring your own device (BYOD) for your study at Vision College.
+Our Information Technology courses require you to bring your own device (BYOD) for your study at Vision College.